Clinically significant adverse reactions that appear in other sections of the labeling include:

 In the clinical development program of SIGNIFOR, there were 4 patients with concurrent elevations in ALT greater than 3 x ULN and bilirubin greater than 2 x ULN: one patient with Cushing's disease and three healthy volunteers [see WARNINGS AND PRECAUTIONS].
 In all four cases, the elevations were noted within the first 10 days of treatment.
 In all of these cases, total bilirubin elevations were seen either concomitantly or preceding the transaminase elevation.
 The patient with Cushing's disease developed jaundice.
 All four cases had resolution of the laboratory abnormalities with discontinuation of SIGNIFOR.

-Cases of hypocortisolism were reported in the Phase III study in Cushing's disease patients [see Clinical Studies].
+Cases of hypocortisolism were reported in the Phase III study in Cushing's disease patients [see ADVERSE REACTIONS and Clinical Studies].
 The majority of cases were manageable by reducing the dose of SIGNIFOR and/or adding low-dose, short-term glucocorticoid therapy [see WARNINGS AND PRECAUTIONS].

 Injection Site Reactions